-For development thresholds and estimated timing of needed public facilities, refer to Public Facility Needs and Commitments, Table 8. based on the George Mason University High Forecast for growth in Tysons, refer to the table at the end of this section.
+For development thresholds and estimated timing of needed public facilities based on the George Mason University High Forecast for growth in Tysons, refer to the table at the end of this section.

 Additional discussion of phasing public facilities and infrastructure can be found in the Areawide Land Use and Transportation recommendations.